 - Parameterize CALPHAD models by optimizing the compromise between model accuracy and complexity.
 We typically call this parameter generation or model selection.

-- Fit parameterized CALPHAD models to multi-phase or other custom data with uncertainty quantification via Markov chain Monte Carlo
+- Fit parameterized CALPHAD models to thermochemical and phase boundary data or other custom data with uncertainty quantification via Markov chain Monte Carlo

 ESPEI has two levels of API that users should expect to interact with: